Smokey Mountain Ramblers (1968-1975)

 change when founding member George Kaye decided to return to England and

-Kelly reported that he would be replaced with a sax player, giving
+Kelly reported that George would be replaced with a sax player, giving

 the band more versatility in their music.
-However a few weeks later,
+A few weeks later,

 Johnny's brother Des Kelly responded to the crisis by announcing the